pguse/ics4u-2019-2020/exercises/05-sorting/README.md

 # Sorting

-Given a list of numbers called **myList** with indexes 0 to 6:
+Given an array of numbers called **myArray** with indexes 0 to 6:

 | 0 | 1 | 2 | 3 | 4 | 5 | 6 |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | 76 | 25 | 5 | -17 | 34 | 10 | 2 |

-If we wanted to sort the list, what **steps / algorithm** could we use to arrange the numbers in order from least to greatest?
+If we wanted to sort the array, what **steps / algorithm** could we use to arrange the numbers in order from least to greatest?
 One method is called the **selection sort** .

 ### The Selection Sort \(algorithm\)
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=f8hXR_Hvybo " target="_blank"><img align="right" src="http://img.youtube.com/vi/f8hXR_Hvybo/0.jpg" alt="Selection Sort" width="240" height="180" border="10" /></a>

-The selection sort involves scanning the list from the beginning to find the position of the **minimum** value, then placing the minimum value at the beginning of the list, by **swapping** the two values.
-This is **repeated** now starting at the next position in the list.
+The selection sort involves scanning the array from the beginning to find the position of the **minimum** value, then placing the minimum value at the beginning of the array, by **swapping** the two values.
+This is **repeated** now starting at the next position in the array.
 Find the **minimum** value in the remainder of the list and swap the two values.
-Repeat until you have passed through the entire list.
+Repeat until you have passed through the entire array.

-After the first pass through the list the **minimum** value found will be **-17**.
-The C# code to find the **index** of the **minimum** value in the list is
+After the first pass through the array the **minimum** value found will be **-17**.
+The C# code to find the **index** of the **minimum** value in the array is

 ```csharp
 static void Main(string[] args)